mmaitland300/sofware_building_tutorial/README.md

+# **Building A Graphical File Manager in Python**

+Welcome to building software from scratch guide\!
+In this guide, you’ll create a desktop application using Python and Tkinter.
+This project will not only help you practice basic programming skills but also introduce you to how your code interacts with the operating system (Linux Mint) to manage files.

-## 1. Introduction: What Are We Building and Why?
+## **1\.
+Introduction: What Are We Building and Why?**

 ### Project Goal
 We are building a **desktop file management application** using Python and Tkinter that enables users to create, view/edit, and delete text files.
 This project serves as a hands-on exercise in coding and user interface design while acting as a gateway to understanding how high-level applications interact with the computer’s underlying system.